nvsmith/axon/README.md

 WordPress will then:

--   Use `front-page.php` for the homepage
+-   Use `front-page.php` for the homepage.
--   Use `home.php` for the blog archive
+-   Use `home.php` for the blog archive.

 If either file is missing, WP will fall back to `page.php` or `index.php` as needed.

 ## Theme Directories & Files